XCEssentials/OperationFlow/README.md

-MKHSequence
+MKHOperationFlow
 =============

-Lightweight async operations controller.
+Lightweight async serial operation flow controller.

 Swift vs. Objective-C
 ---

-Note, that this description is valid for version 2.x, which is done in Swift 2.0.
+Note, that this description is valid for version 2.*, which is done in Swift.
 If you are looking for an Objective-C implementation and documentation, see tag/release [1.0.3][0].

 Inspiration